 When to arrive

-You need to arrive at the Melbourne Convention and Exhibition Centre two-and-a-half hour hours before the ceremony to allow time to have your regalia fitted.
+You need to arrive at the Melbourne Convention and Exhibition Centre two hours before the ceremony to allow time to have your regalia fitted.
 Note: Registration and gowning closes one hour before the ceremony; allow plenty of time to get to the venue in case of transport or parking issues.

 Report to the registration and gowning room in Plenary (in the Convention Centre building, lower ground floor).